Driving Instructor Training Courses

 Please Note: When you attend for your final qualifying exam known as your Part 3 your examiner will ask you at the start of your exam if you are training with an Ordit trainer.

 All of my Check Tests, Standard Checks and Ordit certificates are available for viewing on your 'Free' Assessment Lesson

 A little bit of advice...

 I strongly advise you to take extra care when choosing a trainer because the standards and skills vary widely from one trainer to another.
-If I was contemplating becoming an instructor I would definitely not pay up front for my training.
+If I was thinking of being an instructor I would definitely not pay any money up front for my training.
 Once you have parted with your money you have lost the control and if things go wrong you may have great difficulty getting any of your money back.
 Also make sure you are assessed properly before you embark on your road to become an instructor because not everyone is suitable.
-Do your research online, look at reviews.
-Also you might want to try keying into Google the name of a particular school followed by the words 'training scams' and see if anything comes up about any particular company you are thinking about.
+Do your research online, look at genuine reviews.
+You might want to try typing into Google the name of a particular school followed by the words 'training scams' and see if anything comes up about any particular company you are thinking about.

 Here's just a few that made the right choice